0x1d1/tvhProxy/README.md

 tvhProxy
 ========

 A small flask app to proxy requests between Plex Media Server and Tvheadend.
-This repo adds a few critical improvements and fixes to the archived upstream version at [jkaberg/tvhProxy](https://github.com/jkaberg/tvhProxy):
+This repo adds a few critical improvements and fixes to the archived upstream version at [huncrys/tvhProxy](https://github.com/huncrys/tvhProxy):

-- [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) Discovery.
-Fixes the issue of Plex randomly dropping the device.
-- [XMLTV EPG](https://support.plex.tv/articles/using-an-xmltv-guide/)  EPG export, including adding dummy programme entries for channels without EPG so you can still use these channels in Plex (see below for Plex configuration URL)
 - Configuration of variables via [dotenv](https://pypi.org/project/python-dotenv/) file
+- Added DeviceId to env file
+- Updated Dockerfile to python version 3.9

 #### tvhProxy configuration
 1. Check tvhProxy.py for configuration options and set them up them as ```KEY=VALUE``` pairs in a ```.env``` file.